-The most important thing to know about Medicare and health care reform is that if you were on Medicare before 2014, your coverage won’t change.
-You can keep getting your Medicare coverage, and your benefits will stay the same, whether you are on Original Medicare or Medicare Advantage.
+The most important thing to know about Medicare and health care reform is that if you were on Medicare before 2014, your coverage didn't change.
+You can keep getting your Medicare coverage, and your benefits stay the same, whether you are on Original Medicare or Medicare Advantage.

-The Affordable Care Act (ACA) does make some small changes to Medicare.
+The Affordable Care Act (ACA) did make some small changes to Medicare.
 You can read more about these changes later in this article.

 In general, you will be able to keep your employer-based coverage as long as your employer chooses to keep offering it.
-Just like before health care reform, most Americans will get their health care coverage through an employer after 2014.
-However, if your employer decides to stop offering coverage, there are now many other options not based on your job, such as MNsure.
+Just like before health care reform, most Americans still get their health coverage through an employer.
+However, if your employer decides to stop offering coverage, there are many other options not based on your job, such as MNsure.